 Since the start of the First Spouse Gold Coin series, the US Mint has been issuing Bronze Medals bearing duplicate designs.
-Each medal features the same basic design as the corresponding gold coin, but with the inscriptions referencing to the denomination, gold content, and issue date removed.
+Each medal features the same basic design as the corresponding gold coin, but with the mottoes and inscriptions referencing to the denomination, gold content, and issue date removed.
 The medals have been produced by the Philadelphia Mint, although no mint mark is present.
 They measure 1- 5/16 inches in diameter.
 The bronze composition is a mixture of copper and zinc.

 These bronze medals were authorized under the same enabling legislation Public Law 109-145.
 A section of the law provides the Secretary of the Treasury with the authority to strike and sell bronze medals that bear the likeness of the gold coins.
 Under the law, the price, size, weight, and inscriptions are left to the discretion of the Secretary.

 In 2007, the bronze medal series produced an interesting error for collectors.
-Some of the 2007 First Spouse Bronze Four Medal Sets contained an Abigail Adams medal paired with the reverse of the Louisa Adams medal.
+Some of the 2007 First Spouse Bronze Four Medal Sets contained an Abigail Adams medal struck with the reverse of the Louisa Adams medal.
 When the obverse of a coin is matched with an improper reverse, this is known as a mule error.
 Examples of the Adams/Adams mule error medal have sold for up to $600 online.